apify/apify-docs/content/docs/webhooks/events.md

 An event is represented by a **type** and related **data**.
 The type is a `string` that shows the event's name and its hierarchy in the tree of available events, e.g.: `ACTOR.RUN.SUCCEEDED`.
 The data are an `Object` with variable properties.
 See documentation of individual events for examples of data.

-> Currently, webhooks are only available for actor run events, with new types in the pipeline.
+> Currently, webhooks are only available for actor run and build events, with new types in the pipeline.

 ## [](#actor-run)Actor run

 Actor run events are triggered when an actor run gets created or transitions into a new state.
 Webhook can be defined for all runs of an [actor]({{@link actors.md}}) at its detail page or for a specific [actor task]({{@link actors/tasks.md}}) at its detail page.
 In that case, the webhook is invoked only for runs started for that task.

-### Event types
+### Run event types

 * `ACTOR.RUN.CREATED` - new actor run has been created.
 * `ACTOR.RUN.SUCCEEDED` - actor run finished with status `SUCCEEDED`.